cesko-digital/movapp-apple/CONTRIBUTING.md

 ### Updating content (Dictionary, Alphabet, Stories, etc.)

 The content of the application is defined in [movapp-data](https://github.com/cesko-digital/movapp-data) repository.
-Every time somebody make a change it will trigger [Github Action data update](.github/workflows/data-update.yml) that will create a pull request with changes.
+Every time somebody make a change it will trigger [GitHub Action data update](.github/workflows/data-update.yml) that will create a pull request with changes.
 This pull request is handed as pull request from anybody else.

 ## Signing